wp-plugins/visual-form-builder/readme.txt

 = Can I use my own verification system such as a CAPTCHA? =

-Because of the accessibility and usability problems inherent with a CAPTCHA system, Visual Form Builder will not be using such a system.
+reCAPTCHA is available with [Visual Form Builder Pro](http://vfbpro.com).

 Visual Form Builder uses a [text CAPTCHA](http://textcaptcha.com/).
 If you decide to upgrade to Visual Form Builder Pro, you will gain [Akismet](https://akismet.com/) support.